drewsamsen/sr-cards-api/docs/api-overview.md

 - `PUT /api/cards/:id`: Update a card
 - `DELETE /api/cards/:id`: Delete a card
 - `GET /api/cards/review`: Get cards due for review
+- `POST /api/cards/:id/review`: Submit a review for a card

 For detailed information about each endpoint, refer to the specific documentation:
 - [Authentication](./authentication.md)